Maintaining standards, maintaining momentum

 I have always focused on service delivery and adding value to the customer’s experience.
 Through clear leadership and through the development of good systems, good staff training and the correct values, an organisation will have an edge in giving customer satisfaction.
 I am looking forward to helping Cairn achieve its vision of creating Great Homes, Great Services and Great People.

-Meet our Senior Management Team
+Meet our Executive Team

 Jason has been Cairn’s Chief Executive since December 2011.
 His role is to support the Board in the strategic direction of the Association and ensure high quality services to our customers.
 Jason is a Fellow of the Chartered Institute of Housing and was elected to the Scotland Board 2013-15.
 He has served on the Board of the Scottish Federation of Housing Associations since 2015.
 Since 1988 he has worked in the housing sector throughout his career.
 He has a range of experience in senior leadership roles in local authorities and housing associations, including as Executive Director of Regeneration & Development at WM Housing Group and as Corporate Director of Housing & Property Services at Tamworth Borough Council.
 Jason is committed to Cairn’s core purpose of providing high quality homes and services to our customers and working with partners and communities across Scotland.